She Could Sell Anybody

 Bruce drives through the guard gate at Stoneybrook using his gate card from the familiar clubhouse to his right.
 “You got your sticks in the car?”
 The guy asks Bruce.

 “Never leave home without them.
 Good news here is you never have to leave very far from home.
-Lot of residents have golf carts and all the have to do is show up at tee time.”
+Lot of residents have golf carts and all they have to do is show up at tee time.”

 They hang a left by the driving range and the tree lined street meanders around thick wetland preserves with cypress trees decorated in long strands of Spanish moss along Heritage Isles Way.
 There on the left the ‘Open House’ sign in nearly blocked by Paula’s BMW X7 series SUV with lots of room to chauffeur client families to her next commission check.
 Bruce leads his first through the two story columns past the double glass doors to be greeted by Paula and her listing agent, “Welcome, come in and let’s visit.”